 Behavioral health describes the connection between behaviors and the health and well-being of the body, mind and spirit.
 This would include how behaviors like eating habits, drinking or exercising impact physical or mental health.

 However, during the 1970s and 1980s, behavioral health “almost entirely referred to behaviors that prevent illness or that promote health,” says the MEHAF.
 Later, the term began to include behaviors that help people manage disease.
-And most recently, behavioral health incorporated mental health.
+Most recently, behavioral health incorporated mental health.

 Other definitions for behavioral health illustrate how wide-reaching the term is.

-- As a discipline, behavioral health refers to mental health, psychiatric, marriage and family counseling, and addictions treatment, and it includes services provided by social workers, counselors, psychiatrists, neurologists and physicians, the National Business Group on Health says.
+As a discipline, behavioral health refers to mental health, psychiatric, marriage and family counseling and addictions treatment, and it includes services provided by social workers, counselors, psychiatrists, neurologists and physicians, the National Business Group on Health says.
+Behavioral health also includes both mental health and substance use, encompassing a continuum of prevention, intervention, treatment and recovery support services.

 Behavioral Health vs Mental Health